THE-Engineering/export-from-the-ums-import-to-auth0/README.md

 ## Docker

-Docker must provide adequate resources to the container of _at minimum_ 4GB RAM.
+Docker must provide the container with _at minimum_ 4GB RAM.

 ### Building the Docker image